About the course

 The MSt in Slavonic Studies is designed to introduce students who already possess a good knowledge of Russian or another Slavonic language to areas of Slavonic studies that were not part of their first degree course.
 You are able to select from a wide range of philological, literary and historical subjects as a preparation for advanced research in this field.

-Because numbers of students are small, teaching can be tailored to the particular choices which a student makes and is done through a mixture of classes and tutorials, requiring meetings with tutors or supervisors, usually on a once a week basis, in addition to weekly language classes.
-The normal mode of teaching is the one-to-one or paired tutorial, though students are also encouraged to attend lectures and seminars as appropriate.
+Because numbers of students are small, teaching can be tailored to the particular choices which you make and is carried out through a mixture of classes and tutorials, requiring meetings with tutors or supervisors, usually on a once a week basis, in addition to weekly language classes.
+The normal mode of teaching is the one-to-one or paired tutorial, though you will also be encouraged to attend lectures and seminars as appropriate.

-Each student has a supervisor who advises on and arranges teaching and normally teaches at least one of the options taken.
-The sub-faculty of Russian and other Slavonic Languages offers a range of relevant lecture courses for undergraduates and graduates, and a series of research seminars which enable graduates to present their own work and discuss that of others.
+You will have a supervisor who advises on and arranges teaching and normally teaches at least one of the options taken.
+The sub-faculty of Slavonic Languages offers a range of relevant lecture courses for undergraduates and graduates, and a series of research seminars which enable graduates to present their own work and discuss that of others.

 The MSt in Slavonic Studies offers you an appropriate introduction to higher research in a DPhil or PhD programme in this area.

-The examination consists of four papers: a paper in translation from unseen texts in a Slavonic language which the candidate has not already studied to degree standard, and three other papers selected from a wide range of philological, literary and historical subjects.
+The examination consists of four papers: a paper in translation from unseen texts in a Slavonic language which you have not already studied to degree standard, and three other papers selected from a wide range of philological, literary and historical subjects.
 Assessments will be conducted either by timed examination or submission.

 Many MSt students proceed to doctoral degrees at Oxford or at other universities.
 Other graduate destinations include teaching, journalism, law, publishing and the civil service.